vchakme/mobile-dataroids/data-dump/README.md

-# db-dump
-Import command :
 # Import from json file
 mongoimport -d database_name -c collection_name outfile.json

 # Import from csv file
 # --headerline: Using the first row of data as the column name of the Collection.
 mongoimport -d database_name -c collection_name --type csv --file locations.csv --headerline

-Export Command :

 # Export to csv file
-# This is the simplest syntax:
 # In the case csv file, you must provide the list of columns Collection (Required).
 # List of columns separated by commas and no spaces.
 # Must declare what type of output file (--csv)